cielitoangelo/social-proof-section/README.md

 # Stats Preview Card Component

-This is a solution to the [Stats preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/stats-preview-card-component-8JqbgoU62).
+This is a solution to the [Social Proof Section on Frontend Mentor](https://www.frontendmentor.io/challenges/stats-preview-card-component-8JqbgoU62).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents